 The experience of isolation may be challenging both psychologically and emotionally.
 Employees in a state of isolation may experience a range of thoughts, emotions, and reactions.
-Aspire provides Individual Counseling and Therapy as well as Peer Support.
-Aspire is focused on leading the communityin hope and recovery.
-Aspire is good for anyone that wants to seek hope, healing, and recovery with anyof their experiences or if you just need someone with a listening ear.
-For more information, please contact the Dean of Student Affairs at jamesmccoy@andrewcollege.edu or (229) 732-5950.
+New Horizons provides high quality care that leads to a life of recovery and independence to persons with mental health needs, developmental disabilities and addictive diseases.
+New Horizons is focused on leading the community in hope and recovery.
+New Horizons is good for anyone that wants to seek hope, healing, and recovery with any of their experiences or if you just need someone with a listening ear.
+For more information, please contact the Office of Student Affairs at osa@andrewcollege.edu or (229) 732-5950.